bobschi/lebobs.ch/_posts/2011-05-22-LAN-Party-Nostalgia.md

 title: LAN Party Nostalgia
 teaser: T.B.A.
 pic:
-teaser: After surfing around the intertubes for a little bit last night, I started looking at the homepages of the biggest, most well known Austrian LAN parties.
+teaser: After surfing around the world wide web for a little bit last night, I started looking at the pages of the biggest, most well known Austrian LAN parties.
 What I found made me sad and melancholic the same time.
 categories:
   - gaming
 ---
-After surfing around the intertubes for a little bit last night, I started looking at the homepages of the biggest, most well known Austrian LAN parties.
+After surfing around the intertubes for a little bit last night, I started looking at the pages of the biggest, most well known Austrian LAN parties.
 What I found made me sad and melancholic the same time.
-I visited the, sometimes partly broken, homepages of the [Days of Thunder][dot] LAN, [Dagor][dagor], [CityX][cityx], [nur48Stunden][n48h], [Detonation][det03], [Ennsomnia][ennsomn], [Freestyle Zero LAN][fs], [Detonation][det03] and a few others.
+I visited the, sometimes partly broken, pages of the [Days of Thunder][dot] LAN, [Dagor][dagor], [CityX][cityx], [nur48Stunden][n48h], [Detonation][det03], [Ennsomnia][ennsomn], [Freestyle Zero LAN][fs], [Detonation][det03] and a few others.
 I took the time to check the pages of the clans [Eagle Squad 7][es7] and [Defcon5][defcon5] as well -- I knew some people playing for those, but both are long gone as well.
 Some of those I just found by using the orga.nice IT LAN system's [references page][lscref].

 But I digress ...
 Back to LAN Parties
 -------------------------------------